 Greenville College: In partnership with L&C, Greenville University offers an Elementary Education degree.
 Prior to admission into the Greenville program, you must complete all five education courses listed under Specific Program Guidelines.
 For more information about Greenville, please contact Deedra Mager at deedra.mager@greenville.edu or Hannah Manassa at hannah.manassa@grenville.edu.

-For more information, please contact Dr. Melissa Batchelor, Education Program Coordinator at 618-468-4560 or mbatchel@lc.edu or the Enrollment and Advising Center.
+For more information, please contact Birdie Pruessner, Education Program Coordinator at 618-468-4560 or Enrollment Services at 618-468-2222.